Front and Rear Takedown Pins #556

 Frequently Asked Questions

-What parts are needed to install AR-15 takedown pins?
+What components are needed to install AR-15 takedown pins?

-You'll need the front and rear takedown pins, two springs, and two detents.
-Some lowers may also require a set screw and an Allen key if they have a threaded hole for the rear pin.
+You will need two springs, two detents, the front and rear takedown pins, and potentially a small set screw if your lower receiver has a threaded hole for the rear pin assembly.

 What is a common mistake when installing AR-15 takedown pins?